morgankenyon/FerrisTime/README.md

 # FerrisTime

-A small library for parsing and extracting time durations from strings.
+A simple library for parsing and extracting time durations from strings.

 ## Examples